sullewarehouse/ServerSetup/LSS.md

 ip addr show eth0
 ```

-In the left Webmin panel, under Un-used Modules, you can install the desired modules
+In the left Webmin panel, under `Un-used Modules`, you can install the desired modules
 Some recommended modules are:
 - Apache Webserver
 - MySQL Database Server
 - Postfix Mail Server

+After installing your modules you should click on `Refresh Modules` in the left panel, this will move the modules you installed into the `Servers` category in the left panel.
+Then finally reboot the system.
+You should do this whenever you install a new module.

 # PHP Installation
 PHP is available in Ubuntu Linux.
 Unlike Python, which is installed in the base system, PHP must be added.